 Surrounds: Leviton AESS5-WH (drivers made by JBL)

-Total cost is about $1040, almost half of which is the sub.
+Total cost is about $2080 including the TV.

 What should I buy?

-If you're going for a 5.1 setup from scratch, you should probably plan to pay at least a grand for a basic setup.
+If you're going for a 5.1 setup from scratch, you should probably plan to pay at least 1.5k for a basic setup excluding TV.
 Cost would go something like this:

 Main speakers: $200-$500